¡Bienvenidos al Centro de Español!

 - We offer high quality and effective, non-credit bearing Spanish language instruction through dynamic teaching methods that are centered around faculty, staff and students, and their individual language goals and needs, providing an intimate class size and a laid back and meaningful atmosphere.

-- We provide our participants with immersion-like experiences and settings so that they are exposed to authentic Hispanic/Latino cultural experiences.
+- We provide our participants with immersion-like experiences and settings so that they are exposed to authentic Latinx/Hispanic cultural experiences.

 - We support the local community by coordinating volunteer work in projects that have a positive impact related to Spanish language learning and understanding of Hispanic culture.

-- We serve as one of the support systems for international and domestic Hispanic/Latino students, faculty and staff.
+- We serve as one of the support systems for Latinx/Hispanic U.S. born/raised and international students, faculty and staff.

 Let us know if you have any questions and thanks for checking out our site!

 - Monday through Friday: 8 a.m. to 5 p.m.

 - Extended hours: 5–9 p.m.
 Monday through Thursday for Latinx/Hispanic students

 - In 1998, Elon University created El Centro de Español as a co-curricular, non-credit bearing learning program.
 The focus is on “using” Spanish and participants in El Centro learn through immersion-like experiences through verbal interaction with native speakers, one-on-one and small group discussions, use of resource materials for solo study, music, movies, etc. El Centro has had far-reaching impact in that it provides a personalized and non-curricular approach to learning that is especially appropriate in a residential college in an age of increasing virtual education.